-- 1. Maintain a minimum cumulative grade point average of 3.0 in professional education courses - Successful completion of the clinical practice experience EDGEL/EDGSE/EDGSP 445 (when a requirement of the major) with a grade of C or better - 3.
+- 1. Maintain a minimum cumulative grade point average of 3.0 in professional education courses - 2.Successful completion of the clinical practice experience EDGEL/EDGSE/EDGSP 445 (when a requirement of the major) with a grade of C or better - 3.
 Completion of minimum number of semester hours required by the program - 4.
-Proof of passing the educative Teacher Performance Assessment (edTPA) - 5.
+Passing score on the program-specific edTPA - 5.
 Submission of all required documents and fees.